Bealby/Milestone-Project-2/README.md

 ### SURFACE

-The Website will have a military colour theme with the main color cenetered around a light khaki color, `rgb(209, 200, 171, 1)`, with white borders, `rgb(255, 255, 255, 1)`, used to divide sections, photos and the Map.
+The Website will have a military colour theme with the main colour cenetered around a light khaki color, `rgb(209, 200, 171, 1)`, with white borders, `rgb(255, 255, 255, 1)`, used to divide sections, photos and the Map.
-The text will be of a black color, `rgb(0,0,0,1)`, that contrasts well with the khaki theme for clarity of font.
+The text will be of a black colour, `rgb(0,0,0,1)`, that contrasts well with the khaki theme for clarity of font.

-To distinguish between the sections a light green military color will be used, `rgb(190, 210, 195, 1)`, which merges with the Map colours, along with a subtle white border that ensures the Map stands out.
+To distinguish between the sections a light green military colour will be used, `rgb(190, 210, 195, 1)`, which merges with the Map colours, along with a subtle white border that ensures the Map stands out.

-The `hover` colour used for the links will be of a light grey colour, `rgb(116,111,120,1)`, that helps inform users that they are a clickable link.
+The `hover` colour used for the links will be of a light grey colour, `rgb(116,111,120,1)`, that helps inform users that the links are clickable.

 For carousel images, captions will have a white color font to ensure clarity of reading.